How To Run A 5K in 30 Minutes

 Simple.
 Take it easy for the few days before your test—or race—by scaling back on your training routine and getting plenty of sleep.
 Diet is also key.

-On race day, top up your energy level with a nutritious but light breakfast, then have a healthy snack the hour before your run.
+On race day, top up your energy level with a nutritious but light breakfast, then have a healthy snack in the hour before your run.

 Additional Resource – What’s A Good 5K Time For A Beginner.